dotnet/arcade/Documentation/CorePackages/Telemetry.md

 ### Will an onboarded repository automatically use it?

-One of the requirements for onboarding in Arcade is to copy the `eng\common` folder from the root of the Arcade repository to the onboarding repository and reference the  `eng\common\templates\phases\base.yml` file on your YAML build definitions.
+One of the requirements for onboarding in Arcade is to copy the `eng\common` folder from the root of the Arcade repository to the onboarding repository and reference the  `eng\common\templates\phases\base.yml` file on your YAML pipelines.
 This will plug in the use of the telemetry scripts on your build.

 These scripts automate the process, but there is some setup that you have to do to enable telemetry collection.
 Basically, you'll need to: